Ask Experts Questions for FREE Help!

 SINGLE4's Avatar

-Originally Posted by jbakhtiar
+Quote Originally Posted by jbakhtiar

 He has asked me (and my child) to move with him to a different state, but can't promise me a relationship, food on the table, a place to live, etc....

 Your whole thread worries me but this "quote" really sticks out!
 Probably because I am a single mom also!
 I made the mistake of moving in with my boyfriend!
 The only thing is that we didn't move out of state with my boyfriend but, we moved across town.
-Together a total of three years thinking we were gonna get married!
+Together a total of three years thinking we were going to get married!
 NEVER HAPPENED!
 Cared and thought of only himself!

 If your man would have put a ring on your finger (still not reliable) and marry you before yous move and... informed him mother that you ARE THE ONE... and... and wasn't so CONFUSING... then that would be one thing!

 RUN...
-AS FAST AS YOU CAN!!!
+AS FAST AS YOU CAN!!

 J_9's Avatar